majianjia/nnom/examples/rnn-denoise/README.md

 ![](figures/model_structure_full.png)

 The other is a simple stacked-GRU.
 This will not provide VAD output.
+Surprisingly, it also work well.
 To test this one, replace the line `history = train(...)` with `train_simple(...)` in `main.py`

 The Keras model is train under `stateful=True` and with `timestamp=1` which is not ideal.
 The `batch_size` is equal to the actual timestamp, so we need to make the timestamp as large as possible to let the BP working.
 We are using `batch_size > 1024`.
 Remember to turn off the `shuffle`.

  > The model only take 1 epoch to be overfitted...
 Recurrent dropout is very much needed.
-You may also add regular dropout between each GRU layers.
+You may also add regular dropout layers in between each GRU layers.

 ## MCU examples

 The MCU example is `main_arm.c`.
 This example is running on STM32L476-Discovery.
 No RTOS related dependency.

 It uses the input from the onboard Microphone and trys to filter the signal.
-Currently, it only outputs a VAD through the green LED (PE8), and it **does not** store the voice record or playback.
-However, the signal is processed, one can implement their own playback or recorder on the existing output easily.
+Currently, it only outputs a VAD through the green LED (PE8), and it **does not** record the filtered voice or playback.
+However, the RNN and equalizer is implemented and the signal are filtered, one can implement their own playback or recorder on the existing output  data easily.

-The functional part are identical to the `main.c`
+The functional part of `main_arm.c` are identical to the `main.c`

 If you are using ARM-Cortex M chips, turn on the below optimization will help to improve the performance.

-- Turn on CMSIS-NN Support for NNoM
+- Turn on CMSIS-NN Support for NNoM.
+See [Porting and Optimization Guide](../../docs/Porting_and_Optimisation_Guide.md)
 - In `mfcc.h` turn on `PLATFORM_ARM` to use ARM FFT